• Skip to main content

 Melanie originated the Santa Fe Institute’s Complexity Explorer platform, which offers online courses and other educational resources related to the field of complex systems.
 Her online course “Introduction to Complexity” has been taken by over 25,000 students, and is one of Course Central’s “top fifty online courses of all time”.

-Filed Under: Podcasts Tagged With: AI, Artificial Intelligence, Complexity, Melanie Mitchell
+Filed Under: Podcasts Tagged With: Artificial Intelligence

 In the Age of AI [full film]